 Targeting Your Customers

-Establishing sales goals has been found to enhance motivation and achievement (See Harvard Article: Setting Goals: Who, Why, How?).
+Establishing sales goals has been found to enhance motivation and achievement (See Harvard Article).
 However, setting activity goals, i.e., the number of conversations and touch points per day or week, that allow for actionable management along the way.
 While it’s important to have a sales and a revenue goal in order to understand the overall growth objectives of the company, breaking it down into activity goals will help your sales people better achieve their overall targets.